Between common sense and the Tribunal

 The Human Rights Commission (HRC) has been receiving complaints from superannuitants who feel robbed of their overseas pensions on a regular basis.
 However, most cases of discrimination were not considered to stand any chance of success before the Human Rights Tribunal, and were therefore dismissed.

-The HRC has agreed to sponsor a second Overseas Pension Forum at the end of August 2010 in Wellington, so the organisation is taking a stance and plays its part in making the topic known to the public.
-The HRC's work has to focus on the unrightfulness of Spousal Provision, as you will see when you study the structure of the Human Rights Act and the need for establishing a case of discrimination.
-We will keep an eye on it.
+The HRC also agreed to sponsor a second Overseas Pension Forum at the end of August 2010 in Wellington, so the organisation gave us the impression is was willing to take a a stance and play its part in making the topic known to the public.

 We cannot judge from an expert's point of view, as the issue is a hugely difficult legal discussion, and we are no lawyers.
 But using common sense, we cannot always follow or accept the conclusions of judges.
 In our opinion, at least the paragraph about Spousal Provision (SP) in Section 70 of the Social Security Act is in breach of human rights, as it clearly discriminates against pensioners who live with or are married to someone with an overseas pension.
 Spousal Provision is discrimination on grounds of family (formerly: marital) status.
 No-one could have underlined this better than the WINZ worker who told Ruth Humphrey: "You are married to the wrong man!"